bitcathedrals/pythonsh/README.md

 - test   = run tests
 - paths  = install source paths into the current virtual machine environment
-- python = execute python with remaining arguements passed to the interpreter
+- python = execute python with remaining arguments passed to the interpreter
 - run    = execute a command in the virtual environment

 ### AWS commands